SK Archives Photo R-A428-11

 Student Attendance Records

 At one time, there were thousands of rural and urban school districts in Saskatchewan.
-It may be difficult to determine where family members attended school but if the land description of the home farm is known, the Saskatchewan Archives can help to pinpoint the school district in which a family lived.
+It may be difficult to determine where family members attended school but if the land description of the home farm is known, the Provincial Archives can help to pinpoint the school district in which a family lived.
 For family historians the most valuable records are the daily attendance registers, which list the children enrolled in the school, their ages, dates of birth and occasionally the names of their parents or guardians.
 They attendance registers may be found at the following locations:

 - At the current School Division office for the area in question